 She was also surprised at how many foods had added sugar and the many different forms of sugar that is hidden in foods.

 She was also surprised at how often they were offered foods high in sugar.
 Cookies at work, play dates with ice cream, dinners with friends that end with dessert etc.

 Do you think you could go a year without eating any sugar?
 Or being realistic since so many foods have added sugar, could you reduce your sugar consumption by 90%?
 75%?

+In changing my diet over the last 10 years I think I have reduced my sugar intake by 75%.
 I don't think I want to get rid of the last 25%! like my occasional cookies and candies.
 They just aren't a large part of my diet anymore.

 SparkPeople, SparkCoach, SparkPages, SparkPoints, SparkDiet, SparkAmerica, SparkRecipes, DailySpark, and other marks are trademarks of SparkPeople, Inc. All Rights Reserved.